-Another collaboration involves studies of the formation of melamineurea-formaldehyde resins, and the search for alternative reagents and improved processes.
+Another collaboration involves studies of the structure of melamine-urea-formaldehyde resins, and the search for alternative reagents and improved processes.
 We are also investigating the use of nitrile oxides in the stereocontrolled synthesis of polyfunctional molecules, particularly in order to develop a synthesis of the triol pharmacophore of the antioxidant scymnol.
-Other biochemical molecular recognition processes are also being analysed. (with P.A.!
-Coghlan, M.!
-Gebara-Coghlan, C.K.Y.!
-Lee, A.!
-Philbrook, X.!
-Nguyen, D.L.!
-Ollis, G.J.!
-Vuckovic, I.!
-Walker, and J.!
-Altin [Lipotek Pty Ltd], J.M.!
-Broadbent [McFarlane Laboratories Pty!
-Ltd, Melbourne], N.!
-Dunlop, G.!
-Ryan [Orica Ltd and the UnIChe program], A.!
-Ferrante, A.!
-Poulos [Adelaide Medical Centre for Women and Children], G.W.!
+Other biochemical molecular recognition processes are also being studied, including the design and development of compounds to inhibit and stimulate ion-flux through calcium ion channels. (with P.A.
+Coghlan, M. Gebara-Coghlan, M. Nairn, A. Philbrook, J. K. Robinson, and J. Altin [Lipotek Pty Ltd], J.M.
+Broadbent [McFarlane Laboratories Pty Ltd, Melbourne], A. Dulhunty, M. Casarotto [JCSMR, ANU], N. Dunlop, G. Ryan [Orica Ltd and the UnIChe program], A. Ferrante, A. Poulos [Adelaide Medical Centre for Women and Children], G.W.
 Simpson [CSIRO Molecular Science, Melbourne])